Magic-Phono/cdj3k-subucom-tools/README.md

 manages the buttons and controls on the player, including the jog wheel, touchscreen and LEDs.
 It is connected to the Main SoC via an SPI interface.

-For protocol information, see docs.
+For protocol information, see Documentation section below.

 ## 3. Building

-Install the cdj3k-toolchain and make sure the poky/oe environment is initialized before building.
+Install the <a href="https://github.com/Magic-Phono/cdj3k-toolchain">cdj3k-toolchain</a> and make sure the poky/oe environment is initialized before building.

 To build, run: